it-at-m/stadtbezirksbudget/docs/src/about/index.md

     <img :src="statusDiagramUrl" alt="Status diagram showing all status values, their short names and their transitions." />
 </a>
 <a :href="statusDiagramUrl" target="_blank" rel="noopener noreferrer">Open in new tab</a>

+All red-colored and green-colored areas represent final status values, meaning the application has been accepted (green) or has been declined (red).

 ## Target process